shelialia/tp/docs/UserGuide.md

 <box theme="primary" icon=":fa-solid-question:" style="margin-top:-1em; margin-bottom:0px" seamless>

 Shows a list of all guests in the guest list.
-- The list is sorted by the order in which guests were added.
+* The list is sorted by the order in which guests were added.
-- An optional filter can be applied to **show only guests with requests**.
+* An optional filter can be applied to **show only guests with requests**.
-- An optional filter can be applied to **show only guests whose names match the filter**.
+* An optional filter can be applied to **show only guests whose names match the filter**.
+  * The search is case-insensitive (e.g. `john` matches `John`).
+  * Partial matches allowed.
+For example, `Alex` matches `Alexis`, `Alexandar`.
-- The filters are provided for convenience to quickly find guests in the guest list, a stronger search can be done using the [find](#locating-guests-find) command.
+* The filters are provided for convenience to quickly find guests in the guest list, a stronger search can be done using the [find](#locating-guests-find) command.

 </box>
 <box theme="warning" icon=":fa-solid-i-cursor:" style="margin-top:-1em; margin-bottom:0px" seamless>